The early MkI models have an ILP 'black block' power amp module (HY200 or HY248) and should be avoided.

 For example... with most valve amps, you often hear a huge increase in output when you play open low E on your guitar.
 This is due to the speakers natural cone resonance at around 80Hz.
 And with nearly all old design transistor amps, this speaker effect is heavilly suppressed by the low output impedance of the power amp.
 Making it sound cold and 'middle-y... lacking sparkle or chime.

 With the addition of Dynamic Feedback, many more harmonics are naturally created by the speaker's cone, allowing a unique edge to the tone when in overdrive.
-Dynamic Feedback mimics exactly what happens naturally in an amplifier equipped with an output transformer, allowing greater fluidity in the amps tone!
+Dynamic Feedback mimics exactly what happens naturally in an amplifier equipped with an output transformer, allowing greater fluidity and enriched harmonics in the amps tone creation!

-Prices: Amplifiers in good condition - The price for the RetroTone™ Upgrade is £119.00 including general servicing, plus the cost of any other replacement parts and return carriage of £12.00.
-It's best to do it at the same time whilst we have the circuit boards removed for servicing
+Prices: Amplifiers in good condition - The price for the RetroTone™ Upgrade is £119.00 including general servicing, but the cost of any other replacement parts and return carriage of £10.00 is extra.
+It's best to do the whole job at the same time whilst we have the circuit boards removed for servicing

 Prices: Amplifiers in poor condition - Sadly, because some Sessionettes sent to us